-Pama is the featured ingredient in this simple martini, which is a signature recipe for the brand.
+Pama is the featured ingredient in this simple martini, and it's a signature recipe for the brand.
 The popular pomegranate liqueur is combined with your favorite vodka and a hint of orange liqueur.
-What you get is a semi-sweet drink with the taste of fresh pomegranate.
+What you get is a semi-sweet drink with the taste of fresh pomegranate that mixes up quickly.
 It's quite lovely and a great cocktail for any occasion.

 - 1 1/2 ounces vodka

 In a cocktail shaker filled with ice, pour all the ingredients.

 Serve and enjoy!